Types

 inherit from the same base model.
 Plugins are dynamically loaded at run time

-and options are automatically computed using the trigger
+and options are automatically computed using the trigger element of the model

 header, and the option are made available if and only if the models in the

 mapping are found in the model path.
-It requires two extra attributes: model
+It requires two extra attributes: model,

-attribute is a string that contains the path and
+and target-arity.
+The model attribute is a string that contains the path and

 name of the model to use as a base model for the plugins.
 By default, the

-used to alter that default arity to +
+used to alter that default arity to +:

 "plugins": {